wuciawe/wuciawe.github.io/_posts/2017-09-21-notes-on-multiprocessor-programming.md

 A critical section is a block of code that can be executed by only one thread at a time.
 And this is the property mutual exclusion.

+Mutual Exclusion: Critical sections of different threads do not overlap.

+Freedom from Deadlock: If some thread attempts to acquire the lock, then some thread will succeed in acquiring the lock.

+Freedom from Starvation: Every thread that attempts to acquire the lock eventually succeeds.

+The starvation freedom implies deadlock freedom.

+The mutual exclusion is a safety property.
+The deadlock-freedom property implies that the system never freezes.
+Individual threads may be stuck forever (called starvation), but some thread makes progress.
+The deadlock-freedom is a liveness property.
+A program can still deadlock even if each of the locks it uses satisfies the deadlock-freedom property.
+For example, consider threads A and B that share locks l0 and l1.
+First, A acquires l0 and B acquires l1.
+Next, A tries to acquire l1 and B tries to acquire l0.
+The threads deadlock because each one waits for the other to release its lock.
+The starvation-freedom property is the least compelling of the three.
+It is also weak in the sense that there is no guarantee for how long a thread waits before it enters the critical section.